 ARG is owned and funded by Recovery Worldwide, LLC, an organization that delivers web-based information on health and mental health-related topics.
 While they are not a treatment facility, they work with a wide range of healthcare professionals and recovery programs.

 ARG is dedicated to helping people overcome alcoholism and achieve long-term sobriety.
 Their team is made up of individuals who have personal experience with alcohol addiction, and understand the importance of delivering top-notch resources and information.
-That was their inspiration.
 ARG aims to educate people on the dangers of alcohol addiction and guide them or their loved one into a treatment program.

 Over the last several decades, alcoholism has become a huge concern for military personnel across the United States.
 Current and former military face an array of challenges – unpredictable deployments, the risk of injury and being away from home.
-Alcohol is sometimes used as a coping mechanism.
 Veterans are also at risk of being diagnosed with a co-occurring disorder - two conditions, substance abuse and a mental health disorder.
-If a veteran becomes involved with alcohol abuse and anxiety both need to be addressed otherwise serious health complications may occur in the future.
+If a veteran becomes involved with alcohol abuse and anxiety both need to be addressed.
+Millions of veterans need assistance while adjusting to civilian life, many do not receive treatment.
+If you or someone you know is struggling with a drinking problem, there are many recovery options available.
+Contact a treatment specialists - 844-500-2558

 National Institute of Drug Abuse (NIDA) - Active duty and retired members of the armed forces are not immune to the substance use problems that affect the rest of society.
 The stresses of deployment during wartime and the unique culture of the military account for some differences between substance use in military members and civilians.